FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 * It work without bugs and problems with all the different client that our classmate have done and in all the situation that we expected.
 * It is ready before the delivery date.

+**Client**
+The project will be a success if work without bugs and problems with all the different server that our classmates have done and in all the situation that we expected.

 ## 2	Startup Plan
 ### 2.1	Team Organization